SAP/luigi/README.md

 Luigi consists of Luigi Core application and Luigi Client libraries.
 They establish secure communication between the core application and the micro frontend using postMessage API.

-Read the [Getting started guide](docs/getting-started.md) to learn more about what micro frontends are, what the structure of Luigi is, and what other key functions Luigi can perform.
+Read the [Getting started guide](docs/getting-started.md) to learn more about micro frontends and the structure of Luigi.

 ## Installation